How To Use

 Apply a fadeout to songs via Dalet XML : Puts a fadeout marker on items that have a natural fade when using the Dalet XML export.
 In most cases, you would want to have a segue 'n' fade on overlaps in automation - this option allows that.
 The example below shows the outgoing track with a FadeOut marker at the same position as the Segue (or xFade) point.

-EncoDAD Fade Time : This option will place a Tail Marker at xx milliseconds past the Segue Marker - this is useful when trying to use Enco's Tracker with short IDs like sweepers and liners - if the liner is shorter than the distance between the Segue and Tail Makers then this would be an invalid overlap as far as Tracker is concerned.
-With the 4000mS setting shown, you would be able to use short IDs greater than 4 seconds.
+EncoDAD Fade Time : This option will place a Tail Marker at xxxx milliseconds past the Segue Marker - this is useful when trying to use Enco's Tracker with short IDs like sweepers and liners - if the liner is shorter than the distance between the outgoing track's Segue and Tail Makers then this would be an invalid overlap as far as Tracker is concerned.
+With the 4000mS setting shown, you would be able to use audio greater than 4 seconds.

 EncoDAD Tracker - showing a valid overlap.
 The Tail Marker has been set 4 seconds past the Segue